Local Project Stacks

 Log into the FlowForge platform as an administrator.
 Navigate to the Admin Settings -> Stacks section.

 If this new stack should be offered as a direct upgrade of an existing stack, select the 'Create new version' option from the dropdown menu of the stack you want to replace.
-Projects that use the old stack will offer the new stack as a one-click upgrade option.
+Node-RED instances that use the old stack will offer the new stack as a one-click upgrade option.

 Alternatively, click 'Create stack' to create an entirely new stack.